 Whom Should You Ask?

 If you don’t feel your teacher writing a letter got to know you outside of class, help them out by giving them a copy of your resume….your activities list, your brag sheet.
-As a matter of fact give a copy to anyone writing a letter of recommendation.
+As a matter of fact, give a copy to anyone writing a letter of recommendation.
 They just might learn something new about you.
 This is just another of the many reasons why LEAP encourages students early on to develop a resume and update it regularly.
 Read our earlier blog post on the subject here.
-LEAP suggests three versions of your resume each of which serves a purpose.
-Join our workshop to learn what they are then create these!
+Join our workshop to learn how to create your resume!

-In the fall, you’ll then formally request the letters through Naviance, the application or other method as dictated by the college and/or high school.
+In the fall, you’ll then formally request the letters by the method dictated by the college and/or high school.
 Give ample time so your recommenders aren’t feeling rushed.
-Even if you make your request through Naviance (or other method) in the fall, also doing so in person and via email is a nice touch.
-Include specifics such as deadlines, schools for application, why you want to attend each, method of submission (if not dictated by your high school) and more.
+Even if you make your request online in the fall, also doing so in person and via email is a nice touch.
+Include specifics such as deadlines, schools for application, why you want to attend each, method of submission (if not dictated by your high school), and more.
 Don’t forget to attach your resume!
 Have I said this before?

 A Note to Underclassmen